 INMEMORYclause in DDL statements specifies the objects or columns to be populated into the IM column store.
-By configuring the IM column store, you can immediately improve the performance of existing analytic workloads and ad-hoc queries.
+By configuring the IM column store, you can immediately improve the performance of existing analytic workloads and ad hoc queries.

-1.4 Prerequisites for Database In-Memory
+1.4 Requirements for Database In-Memory

 The IM column store requires a minimum of 100 MB of memory.
 The store size is included in

-For Oracle RAC databases, the
+For Oracle RAC databases, the following additional requirements apply: